Flood Advisory issued for Gila by NWS - News Break

 Flood Advisory issued for Gila by NWS

-Effective: 2021-07-08 16:15:00 PDT Expires: 2021-07-08 18:15:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-14 05:24:00 PDT Expires: 2021-07-14 06:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-In hilly or mountainous terrain, there are many low water crossings which will become dangerous in heavy rain.
-Do not attempt to cross flooded roads.
-Find an alternate route.
-Target Area: Gila The National Weather Service in Flagstaff has issued a * Small Stream Flood Advisory for Gila County in east central Arizona * Until 615 PM MST. * At 413 PM MST, Doppler radar indicated heavy rain due to thunderstorms along and west of Highway 87 south of Payson.
-This will cause small stream flooding and flooding of poorly drained areas.
-Between 0.75 and 1.25 inches of rain have fallen. * Some locations that will experience flooding include Rye along Rye Creek.
-Additional rainfall amounts of 0.25 to 0.5 inches are expected over the area.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Gila FLOOD ADVISORY REMAINS IN EFFECT UNTIL 6 AM MST EARLY THIS MORNING FOR GILA COUNTY At 524 AM MST, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 0.5 and 1.5 inches of rain have fallen.
+Some locations that will experience flooding include Peridot.
+Additional rainfall amounts up to 1 inch are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0